Miroslav Bobek

-Miroslav Bobek (born February 10, 1967 in Mlada Boleslav) is a Czech natural scientist and manager, since 2010 he has been the director of Prague Zoo and from 2014 to 2016 he was also president of the Union of Czech and Slovak Zoos.
-He worked for a long time in Czech Radio, where he became famous for his show “Revealed”, in which he observed the life of the gorillas at Prague Zoo in the form of a reality show.
+Miroslav Bobek (born 10 February 1967) is a Czech natural scientist and manager, since 2010 he has been the director of Prague Zoo and from 2014 to 2016 he was also president of the Union of Czech and Slovak Zoos.
+He worked for a long time in Czech Radio, where he became famous for his show "Revealed", in which he observed the life of the gorillas at Prague Zoo in the form of a reality show.

 Curriculum vitae

 Miroslav Bobek studied zoology at the Faculty of Science, Charles University in Prague.
 From 1993 to 2009 he worked for Czech Radio, where he initially worked as an editor and reporter.
 He was primarily involved in popularising science.
 In 1997, he was the head of the Rainbow Bridge project, which ensured broadcasting during the floods in Moravia.

 From 1998 to 2000 he was editor-in-chief of the radio station Prague.
 In 2000 he founded Czech Radio 8 (Online) and became its editor-in-chief.
 In 2005, he drew up the construction of the popular-science radio station Leonardo, of which he was the director until 2009.
-At the end of 2009 he won the selection procedure for the director of Prague Zoo and took over this function on January 1, 2010.
+At the end of 2009 he won the selection procedure for the director of Prague Zoo and took over this function on 1 January 2010.
 In June 2014 he was elected president of the Union of Czech and Slovak Zoos (UCSZOO).
 He held this position until 2016.

 Miroslav Bobek is married to Klára, they have a son, Kryštof, and a daughter, Markéta.

 Activities

 Projects

 In 1994, Miroslav Bobek initiated the African Odyssey project, which he subsequently ran for many years.
-It involved monitoring the migration of black storks from Czechia to their African wintering grounds and back to Bohemia using satellite and VHF telemetry.
+It involved monitoring the migration of black storks from the Czech Republic to their African wintering grounds and back to Bohemia using satellite and VHF telemetry.
 The storks were fitted with “backpacks” containing radios and satellite telemetry.
 He led several expeditions to Africa, from where he made hundreds of live broadcasts.
 He also played a leading role in the New Odyssey project looking at stork migration in Asia, which was launched in 2002 and was loosely linked to the African Odyssey project.

 Afterwards, he organised a two-year (2001–2002) on-line transmission of the falcons at the Tyn Church in Prague as well as the Czech Radio building on Vinohradská Street.
 The project was called Falcons in the Heart of the City and even caught live hatchings.

-Among the other projects he has participated in are Call for the Day, which introduced various instances of birdsong by means of an audio CD and Czech Radio’s Internet, or Via Pontica which monitored the migration of birds of prey in eastern Turkey.
+Among the other projects he has participated in are Call for the Day, which introduced various instances of birdsong by means of an audio CD and Czech Radio's Internet, or Via Pontica which monitored the migration of birds of prey in eastern Turkey.